 Aim for urine thats light yellow in color.
 Pee that’s completely clear may mean you’re over-hydrated, if its very dark yellow or brown it is a sign that you’re dehydrated and definitely need to up your fluids!

 During your race, plain water is ok if you’re going to be running for less than 90 minutes (say a 5 or 10k).
 If you’re completing a longer race like a half or full marathon, bring along a source of electrolytes either as a beverage, or paired up with your fuel source.
-Most products that are created for athletes (such as the gels, beans, or drink mixes will contain electrolytes, but check the package to make sure there’s both sodium and potassium in there!).
+Most products that are created for athletes (such as the gels, beans, or drink mixes) will contain electrolytes, but check the package to make sure there’s both sodium and potassium in there!
+If you want to read more on which fluids are best for supporting your hydration needs, check out this blog post.

 A successful race is all about being prepared.
 After all the hard work you’ve dedicated to training, making sure you have a foolproof nutrition plan can be the difference between crushing your personal record and hitting the wall.
 Or, hitting the bathroom stall.